chrismarcok/GameCenter/Phase2/GameCentre/TEAM.md

 * Brainstormed implementation of minesweeper game.
 * Discussed use of undo and autosave in Minesweeper.
 Decided against the use of undo, unless something changes in the future.
 * Need better pictures.
 Currently they are ugly.

+## November 25, 2018

+* Discussed how to best implement 2048 move function.
+* Decided to refactor the Game Manager to work with any game, not just games with tap.
+* Make Game Manager implement Gesture.OnGestureListener